meiji163/meiji163.github.io/_pages/tvmc.md

 ---

 The **Temecula Vally Math Competition** is a high school math competition run by [Steve Maxey](https://www.tvusd.k12.ca.us/Page/23431) and myself, with the goal of increasing interest in math for students around the Temecula school district.
-The test consists of a multiple choice section, and a proof-based free response section.
+The test consists of an individual multiple choice section, a proof-based free response section, and a team sprint round.
 The 5th competition will be held in January 2022.
+(Also see [GOHS Math Team Website](https://gomualphatheta.weebly.com/uploads/1/2/6/1/126115272/mat-team-picture3_orig.jpg))

 Past Tests
 ======